netenglabs/suzieq/docs/2020-priority.md

 * ~~Arista EVPN~~
 * Integration with systems for notification of events
   * slack   * ???
-* Be sure that we can scale to at least 500 nodes per poller instance
 * ~~Users can do their own queries~~
   * ~~pandas or pandas sql query~~
-* Great expectations or some other way of better verifying data output <https://docs.greatexpectations.io/en/latest/>
+* --Great expectations or some other way of better verifying data output <https://docs.greatexpectations.io/en/latest/>--
-* Better database abstractions so that we can more easily add new databases
+* --Better database abstractions so that we can more easily add new databases--
 * ~~Support for SONIC~~
   * This includes SONIC-specific stuff only.
 Linux-specific and FRR are already supported.
-* Support for Cisco's CSR1000
+* --Support for Cisco's CSR1000--
 * ~~Support for Cisco's IOS-XR~~
 * Temperature and power collection
 * Cloud integration such as VPC from cloud providers